State of Alaska Department of Revenue Sells 605 Shares of SEI Investments (NASDAQ:SEIC)

 Shares of SEIC opened at $64.59 on Friday.
 SEI Investments has a one year low of $52.19 and a one year high of $64.94.
 The company has a 50-day simple moving average of $58.00 and a two-hundred day simple moving average of $59.65.
 The firm has a market capitalization of $8.50 billion, a PE ratio of 19.11, a price-to-earnings-growth ratio of 1.55 and a beta of 1.01.

-SEI Investments (NASDAQ:SEIC – Get Free Report) last issued its quarterly earnings data on Wednesday, October 25th.
-The asset manager reported $0.87 EPS for the quarter, hitting the consensus estimate of $0.87.
+SEI Investments (NASDAQ:SEIC – Get Free Report) last released its earnings results on Wednesday, October 25th.
+The asset manager reported $0.87 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.87.
 SEI Investments had a net margin of 23.99% and a return on equity of 22.48%.
-The business had revenue of $476.80 million during the quarter, compared to analyst estimates of $482.52 million.
-During the same period last year, the business posted $0.77 earnings per share.
-SEI Investments’s quarterly revenue was up 1.2% compared to the same quarter last year.
+The firm had revenue of $476.80 million during the quarter, compared to analyst estimates of $482.52 million.
+During the same period last year, the business earned $0.77 earnings per share.
+The business’s revenue was up 1.2% on a year-over-year basis.
 Analysts expect that SEI Investments will post 3.41 EPS for the current fiscal year.

 SEI Investments Increases Dividend

-The business also recently disclosed a Semi-Annual dividend, which will be paid on Tuesday, January 9th.
-Shareholders of record on Thursday, December 28th will be issued a $0.46 dividend.
+The firm also recently announced a Semi-Annual dividend, which will be paid on Tuesday, January 9th.
+Stockholders of record on Thursday, December 28th will be issued a dividend of $0.46 per share.
+This represents a dividend yield of 1.4%.
+This is a positive change from SEI Investments’s previous Semi-Annual dividend of $0.43.
 The ex-dividend date is Wednesday, December 27th.
-This is a positive change from SEI Investments’s previous Semi-Annual dividend of $0.43.
-This represents a yield of 1.4%.
-SEI Investments’s dividend payout ratio (DPR) is 25.44%.
+SEI Investments’s dividend payout ratio (DPR) is presently 25.44%.

 About SEI Investments